GaiaNet-AI/docs/docs/user-guide/apps/llamaindex.md

 # LlamaIndex/LlamaParse

 LlamaParse is an API created by LlamaIndex to efficiently parse and represent files for efficient retrieval and context augmentation using LlamaIndex frameworks.
 LlamaParse can support different kinds of files, like pdf, doc, .ppt, and other formats.
-The LlamaParse reuqires a LlamaCloud key from

 You can configure LlamaParse to use the GaiaNet node as the LLM backend, hence you can create a RAG application based on your PDF files locally.

 ## Steps

-We will use an open-sourced GitHub repo, called `llamaparse-intergration`,  to make LlamaPase easy to use.
+We will use an open-sourced GitHub repo, called `llamaparse-integration`,  to make LlamaPase easy to use.
+The `llamaparse-integration` application supports

+* Multiple file formats, like `.pdf` and `.doc`,
+* Multiple files
+* MUltiple conversation

 We will need to get the source code in your terminal first.

 ```
 git clone https://github.com/alabulei1/llamaparse-integration.git